 Set in a stunning location overlooking the Aegean sea, Bodrum is fast proving itself one of the most attractive destinations for property investors in Turkey.
 With a new mega-yacht marina, money is flowing into the area from around the world, and with the support of a favourable regulatory environment, it offers a host of affordable and attractive investment opportunities.

 Bodrum is a place where the ancient sits comfortably alongside the new.
-Its history stretched back to Ancient Greece, and you can still see the remains everywhere you go such as the Mausoleum at Halicarnassus which was once considered one of the seven wonders of the world and the magnificent Bodrum Castle.
+Its history stretches back to Ancient Greece and you can still see the remains everywhere you go, such as the Mausoleum at Halicarnassus which was once considered one of the seven wonders of the world and the magnificent Bodrum Castle.